Skip to contents

 Character, transcriptional regulator.

-Integer, the numer of target genes assigned to a regulator.
+Integer, the number of target genes assigned to a regulator.

 Numeric, the subtree length of a species per module (typically the median across all jackknife versions of the module).